Chart Color Schemes

 Homebush lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-Homebush's population was around 23,399 as of August 2025.
-This reflected an increase of 2,577 people since the 2021 Census, which reported a population of 20,822.
-The change was inferred from the estimated resident population of 23,020 from the ABS in June 2024 and an additional 570 validated new addresses since the Census date.
-This level of population equated to a density ratio of 6,093 persons per square kilometer, placing Homebush in the top 10% of national locations assessed by AreaSearch.
-The area's growth rate exceeded that of its SA4 region (6.3%) and the state since the 2021 Census.
-Population growth was primarily driven by overseas migration contributing approximately 78.3% of overall population gains during recent periods.
+Homebush's population, as per AreaSearch's analysis, was approximately 23,475 by November 2025.
+This figure shows a rise of 2,653 individuals, representing a 12.7% increase since the 2021 Census, which recorded a population of 20,822.
+The change is inferred from the estimated resident population of 23,020 in June 2024 and an additional 599 validated new addresses since the Census date.
+This results in a population density ratio of 6,113 persons per square kilometer, placing Homebush in the top 10% of national locations assessed by AreaSearch, indicating high demand for land in the area.
+Homebush's growth rate of 12.7% since the 2021 Census surpassed both the SA4 region (6.4%) and the state level, positioning it as a growth leader in the region.
+Overseas migration contributed approximately 78.3% of overall population gains during recent periods, driving primary growth for the area.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilized the NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
-Growth rates by age group from these aggregations were applied to all areas for years 2032 to 2041.
-Based on demographic trends and latest population numbers, Homebush is forecasted to grow by 7,344 persons by 2041, with an increase of 29.8% in total over the 17-year period.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Looking ahead, significant population growth is forecasted for Homebush, with an expected increase of 7,344 persons by 2041 based on the latest annual ERP population numbers, reflecting a total increase of 29.4% over the 17-year period.

 Frequently Asked Questions - Population